 Health-Related Dissemination and Implementation Science

-Dissemination and Implementation researchers at CHIP have a variety of opportunities to collaborate with faculty at the UConn Health Center and with the CICATS/PORT partner organizations including the Ethel Donaghue Center for Translating Research into Practice and Policy, the Center for Public Health and Health Policy, the Department of Community Medicine, the Community Health Center Association of Connecticut, the Institute for Community Research, and the Hispanic Health Council.
+Dissemination and Implementation researchers at CHIP have a variety of opportunities to collaborate with faculty at the UConn Health Center and with the CICATS/PORT partner organizations, including the Ethel Donaghue Center for Translating Research into Practice and Policy, the Center for Public Health and Health Policy, the Department of Community Medicine & Health Care, the Community Health Center Association of Connecticut, the Institute for Community Research, and the Hispanic Health Council.

 CHIP Health-Related Dissemination and Implementation Science Resources